-- The inspector observed activities in the pre-school and observed the outdoor areas.
-A tour of the premises was completed. - The inspector held a meeting with the manager and talked with children and staff, including key persons at appropriate times throughout the inspection.

-The inspector looked at relevant documentation which included, staff suitability checks, children's observation, assessment and planning records and staff

-- supervision documentation.
-A representation of the pre-school's documentation that supported health and safety were seen. - The inspector took into account of the views of parents and carers spoken to on the day and information given in response of the parent questionnaires.
+- The inspector observed activities in the main playroom and observed play in the outdoor areas.
+A tour of the premises was completed. - The inspector held meetings with the manager and talked with children and staff, including key persons, at appropriate times throughout the inspection. - The inspector looked at relevant documentation which included, staff suitability checks, children's observation, assessment and planning records and other documentation linking to children's progress.
+Records of staff supervision and a representation of the policy and procedures documentation. - The inspector took into account of the views of parents and carers spoken to on the day and information included in the parent questionnaires.